TECHNICAL I ELECTRIC MOTOR CONTROLS

 • NO - Normally open

-Components of a star-delta starter
+Components of a Star-Delta Starter

-A Star-Delta Starter consists of:
+A Star-Delta Starter Consists of:

-1 .Start button - a normally open contact button that is pressed for the electric motor to run.
+1. Start Button - A start button is a normally open contact button that is pressed to run the electric motor.

-2 .Stop button - a normally close contact button that is pressed to stop the electric motor.
+2. Stop Button - A stop button is a normally closed contact button that is pressed to stop the electric motor.

-3 .Circuit breakers - are either manually operated to switch off the circuit for maintenance or they automatically trip, breaking the circuit in event of a fault.
+3. Circuit Breakers - Circuit breakers are either manually operated to switch off the circuit for maintenance or they automatically trip, breaking the circuit in event of a fault.

-4 .Overload relay - overload relay breaks or switches off the circuit in event of overload that causes overheating of the electric motor windings.
+4. Overload Relay - An overload relay breaks or switches off the circuit in event of overload that causes overheating of the electric motor windings.

-6.Timer - anables the electric motor to switch from star to delta.
+6. Timer - A timer enables the electric motor to switch from star to delta.

-7.Electric motor - is a device that converts electrical energy into mechanical energy.
+7. Electric Motor - An electric motor is a device that converts electrical energy into mechanical energy.

-How does a Star-Delta starter work?
+How a Star-Delta Starter Works

 On a star-delta starter, assuming the circuit breakers are in the ON position, when the start button is pressed, current is allowed to flow through the main contactor and star contactor coils.